Protect your business with reliable and effective AML strategies with AML UAE.

 FATF greylist is a list of countries with AML/CFT and CPF regimes in place, but such a regime has certain deficiencies and shortcomings that need to be worked on.

-FATF Blacklist 2025 - Updated as of February 2025
+FATF Blacklist 2026 - Updated as of June 2026

 What is FATF Blacklist?

 The FATF Blacklist enlists the countries that do not have an efficient AML system or instead do not intend to control financial crimes.
 Their trade activities are not guided to prevent money laundering, financing of terrorism, or proliferation financing.
 Their AML frameworks are insufficient to deal with the global threat of money laundering.
-Their trade activities also put other countries at risk of financial fraud and jeopardized their economic system.
+Their trade activities also put other countries at risk of financial fraud and jeopardised their economic system.

 The FATF blacklist countries are officially known as High-Risk Jurisdictions subject to a Call for Action, which acts as a deterrent for countries doing business with the listed countries because of their non-cooperation in the global fight against financial crimes.
 The FATF blacklist makes other countries aware of the status of the blacklisted country, and they know that doing business with such a country or person hailing from these countries would be dangerous for their economy and the global economy.

-With the FATF black list, the countries know which countries they need to put on the sanction lists, which helps their business organizations understand which countries they should not do business with.
+With the FATF black list, the countries know which countries they need to put on the sanction lists, which helps their business organisations understand which countries they should not do business with.
 When FATF has deemed the blacklisted countries insufficient, other countries should cut off ties with the blacklisted countries until they improve their AML frameworks and satisfy the FATF criteria of being AML compliant, sufficient enough to remove their name from the FATF blacklist.

 Please note that the FATF updates the blacklist three times annually, so businesses must continuously check them for new listing and delisting.
 The number of countries on the blacklist varies depending on the effectiveness of the AML compliance framework – if the blacklisted countries have improved their AML efforts to curb the evils of financial crimes.
-The FATF analyze the same and makes an informed decision about their continued listing or delisting.
+The FATF analyses the same and makes an informed decision about their continued listing or delisting.
 The FATF continuously monitors the country’s contribution and efforts to check on financial crimes and gathers reliable information on which the listing process is based.

 As FATF does not have direct powers to ban a country from conducting business with other countries, its issuance of a blacklist is a recommendation to other countries dealing with a blacklisted country – not to continue such trade as it will put their business and the country’s financial system at risk.

-FATF Grey List 2025 - Updated as of 21st February 2025
+FATF Grey List 2026 - Updated as of 19th June 2026

 What is FATF Grey List?